Panel 1

 National

-From 1990 to 2022, national greenhouse gas emissions decreased by approximately 21%; during the same period, the resident population increased by 3.3%, resulting in a 23.5% reduction in per capita emissions, thus demonstrating a decoupling between drivers and pressures (Table 1 and Figure 1).
-A similar trend is observed for GDP, which, however, shows a higher growth rate compared to the population (+26.5%), and a decrease in greenhouse gas emissions per GDP of over 37% (Table 2 and Figure 2).
+Between 1990 and 2023, national greenhouse gas emissions decreased by approximately 26%.
+Over the same period, the resident population increased by 3.3%, resulting in a 28.8% reduction in per capita emissions, thereby indicating a decoupling between the driving force and the environmental pressure (Table 1 and Figure 1).
+A similar trend is observed with respect to GDP, which grew at a significantly higher rate than the population (+37.2%), while greenhouse gas emissions per unit of GDP decreased by more than 46% (Table 2 and Figure 2).

-Processed by ISPRA based on emission data (ISPRA) and resident population data (ISTAT)
+Processing by ISPRA based on emissions data (ISPRA) and resident population data (Istat)

-Processed by ISPRA based on emission data (ISPRA) and resident population data (ISTAT)
+Processing by ISPRA based on emissions data (ISPRA) and GDP data (Istat)

-The indicator expressing greenhouse gas emissions per capita and relative to GDP highlights the national progress made towards a low-carbon, green, and competitive economy, based on efficient resource use, showing significant decreases both in relation to the population (-23.5%) (Table 1 and Figure 1) and in relation to GDP (-37%) (Table 2 and Figure 2).
+The indicator, which reflects greenhouse gas emissions per capita and in relation to GDP, highlights national progress towards a low-carbon, green, and competitive economy based on efficient resource use.
+It shows significant reductions both in relation to population (–28.8%) (Table 1 and Figure 1) and GDP (–46%) (Table 2 and Figure 2).